 - Cons.
 They can be bulky, depending on where they’re secured on the bike.
 Most of the transparent layers aren’t touchscreen-friendly, so you can’t access your phone on the move.

 Frequently Asked Questions

-If you’re using a universal phone mount, chances are you won’t need to buy a new mount.
-But if you’re using a mount specifically for your old phone, you’ll need to get a new one.
+If you’re using a universal mount, chances are you won’t need to buy a new one.
+But if you’re using a mount specifically shaped for your old phone, you’ll need to get a new one.

-Most bike phone mounts are not waterproof, except the universal bike frame bags where you can store your phone inside a sealed, zipper bag.
+Most of them are not waterproof, except the universal bike frame bags where you can store your phone inside a sealed, zipper bag.